-Tuesday - Whole school liturgy.
+Tuesday - Whole school Celebration of the Word.
 Delivered by pupils from across the school.
-The planning, teaching and delivery of this Liturgical Prayer is supported by the Becket chaplains and Mrs McElhone.
-(SMSC lead)
+The planning, teaching and delivery of this Celebration of the Word is supported by the school chaplain, a pastoral lead or member of the SLT.

 Wednesday and Thursday - Classroom based collective worships; prayers, scripture stories, celebrations form the main aspect of these worships.
+One of these days is to be a planned Celebration of the Word.